-I was lucky enough to not get mastitis with my son, but I got it twice with my daughter.
+I was lucky enough to not get the boob flu with my son, but I got it twice with my daughter.
 Here is everything you need to know about how to prevent and treat mastitis when you are exclusively pumping.

 What is mastitis?